 This gingerbread dessert dip is the perfect dish to bring to your next holiday party.
 It's silky smooth, super festive, & has a secret ingredient that no one will believe!
 You might want to double the batch because it's so delicious!

 The winter season is often filled with the joy of the holidays, but how do we overcome those mid-season blues?
 This is where Danish tradition, hygge, comes in.
-Plus, I have a cozy squash soup to help get you started on how to hygge!

 I recently stumbled across a couple blog posts that mentioned hygge & was instantly intrigued.
 As I read through these posts & went to my friend Google for more info, I knew this was something I wanted to incorporate into my life & mention here on the blog.